Optimize storage and resources

 Aiven for Metrics uses disk storage for internal processing tasks.
 Three main components that rely on disk storage:

-- Thanos Metric Store: The store component tracks the location of your metric data shards within the object storage.
-It also maintains a small amount of information about these remote blocks on the local disk, ensuring it stays synchronized with the object storage bucket.
+- Thanos Metric Store: The store component tracks the location of your metric data shards within the tiered storage.
+It also maintains a small amount of information about these remote blocks on the local disk, ensuring it stays synchronized with the tiered storage.

 The amount of disk space needed varies depending on your data volume and complexity.
 Aiven's service plans are designed to handle the most typical use cases.